tgleigh202/botframework-ivr/TransferCallOut.md

 # Transfer call to an agent

-There could be various occasisons when a bot would like to trasnfer call to a human agent.
+There could be various occasions when a bot would like to transfer call to a human agent.
 Telephony Channel in Microsoft Bot Framework allows you to transfer call to an agent over a phone number, using [Microsoft Bot Framework Handoff library](https://github.com/microsoft/BotBuilder-Samples/tree/handoffv2/experimental/handoff-library).

-Please follow these steps to trasnfer a call to an agent.
+Please follow these steps to transfer a call to an agent.

-## Initiate trasnfer
+## Initiate transfer
 You can use ```OnMessageActivityAsync``` method to initiate call transfer:

 ```csharp